Phenomenological and cosmological implications of a scotogenic three-loop neutrino mass model: Acknowledgments

 \section{Acknowledgments}

 NB received funding from the Spanish FEDER/MCIU-AEI under grant FPA2017-84543-P. AECH is supported by ANID-Chile FONDECYT 1210378, 1190845, ANID PIA/APOYO AFB220004, and ANID Programa Milenio code ICN2019$\_$044.
-TBM acknowledges CNPq for financial support (grant no. 164968/2020-2).
+TBM acknowledges CNPq (grant No. 164968/2020-2) and ANID-Chile FONDECYT (grant No. 3220454) for financial support.
 This project has received funding and support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~860881 (H2020-MSCA-ITN-2019 HIDDeN).
 This work was supported by the JSPS Grant-in-Aid for Scientific Research KAKENHI Grant No. JP20K22349 (TT).